 - The Loud House: Lincoln and Ronnie Anne (who are both eleven) are often disgusted whenever Lori (Lincoln's big sister) and Bobby (Ronnie Anne's big brother) are being romantic.

 - The Mighty Mouse: The New Adventures episode "Scrappy's Playhouse" has Mighty Mouse's ward Scrappy Mouse whinge and moan whenever he sees scenes from the old Mighty Mouse cartoons that involve Mighty Mouse and Pearl Pureheart embracing one another.

 - My Little Pony: Friendship Is Magic: In "The Cutie Mark Chronicles" Scootaloo, the most tomboyish of the Cutie Mark Crusaders, is disgusted at a group hug and the "sappy" story that preceded it.

 - In Rugrats, Lil claims to hate kissing stories because "nothing ever happens".

-- The Simpsons: In "The Way We Was", Homer and Marge tell their children the story of how they fell in love, and after finishing the story, they happily embrace.
+- In "The Way We Was", Homer and Marge tell their children the story of how they fell in love, and after finishing the story, they happily embrace.
 While Lisa is touched, Bart pretends to puke.

 - This is one of the symptoms of autism in children, which is when they reject cuddles and prefer to be left alone.